What is Azure Database for PostgreSQL?

 Azure Database for PostgreSQL – Single Server

-Azure Database for PostgreSQL admins do not have full superuser permissions, however; the highest privileged user role available to users of the service is the azure_pg_admin role.
-Instead, superuser attributes are assigned to the azure_superuser, which belongs to the managed service.
-Service users do not have access to this role or its associated privileges
+Administrators on Azure Database for PostgreSQL don’t always have full superuser permissions, unfortunately, with the highest privileges available going to the azure_pg_admin.
+The managed service will always retain the superuser attributes, assigned to azure_superuser, and regular users aren’t able to access this role or its privileges.

 Azure Database for PostgreSQL - Hyperscale (Citus) (preview)

-If you have a very large (100GB-plus) database that requires maximum performance, you may be interested in Azure's newest PostgreSQL deployment model.
-Officially dubbed the 'Hyperscale (Citus) (preview)' hosting type, this method uses technology from Citus Data, a company that Microsoft acquired in January 2019.
+If you have a database which is over 100GB and requires maximum performance, you might want to consider Azure's newest PostgreSQL deployment model.
+Also known as the 'Hyperscale (Citus) (preview)' hosting type, this method uses technology from Citus Data, a company that Microsoft acquired in January 2019.

 Hyperscale (Citus) uses database sharding technology, which splits data into smaller component parts and distributes them across a large number of compute nodes which are grouped together into a cluster.
 This cluster offers more storage capacity and CPU utilisation than a standard single-server PostgreSQL deployment would be able to.